ThetEainSan/HuaweiAccountKit/README.md

 # HuaweiAccountKit

-This is a demo app for huawei account kit.
+This is a demo app for huawei account kit written in Java.